Lori Fantry, MD, MPH

 Associate Clinical Director, Infectious Diseases Division

-Dr. Fantry joined the University of Arizona in July 2016.
-She was previously the medical director of the largest University of Maryland/Institute of Human Virology HIV clinic which provides HIV and hepatitis C care to over 1800 patients per year.
+Dr. Fantry joined the University of Arizona in 2016, and was previously the medical director of the University of Maryland/Institute of Human Virology HIV clinic, which provides HIV and hepatitis C care to over 1,800 patients per year.
 She was also involved with HIV clinical research and education and continues to be active in these areas at the University of Arizona.

 Degree(s)

-• MPH: Johns Hopkins Bloomberg School of Public Health (Baltimore, MD), 1995
+• MPH: Johns Hopkins Bloomberg School of Public Health, Baltimore, Maryland, 1995

 Residency